lifestonechurch/lifestonechurch.net/_devotionals/2017-01-18-salvation-in-the-old-testament-parts-3-4.md

 ---
-title: Salvation in the Old Testament - Parts 3 & 4
+title: "Salvation in the Old Testament - Parts 3 & 4"
 author: Pastor Sam Coleman
 description: Can trust in God be based on how you feel?
 ---